aicoolies logo

 Autonomous scientific discovery via agentic tree search

-AI Scientist v2 is Sakana AI's open-source system for fully autonomous scientific research using LLM-powered agentic tree search.
+AI Scientist v2 is Sakana AI's source-available system distributed under the AI Scientist Source Code License for fully autonomous scientific research using LLM-powered agentic tree search.
 It generates hypotheses, designs experiments, writes and executes code, analyzes results, and produces publishable manuscripts without human intervention.
 The system uses progressive exploration with backtracking to navigate the research space efficiently.

 AI Scientist v2 represents a new category of AI tooling — autonomous research agents that conduct the entire scientific discovery process end-to-end.
 Starting from a research topic or question, the system generates hypotheses, designs experimental protocols, writes the code needed to run experiments, executes those experiments, analyzes the results statistically, and produces a formatted manuscript ready for review.
 The agentic tree search approach means it can explore multiple research directions simultaneously and backtrack when a path proves unproductive.